KennyThomas/SoftwareTestingProject/ProjectTestPlan.md

 # 2.0 OBJECTIVES AND TASKS

 ## 2.1 Objectives
-Each task will be handled by teams made up of three, these tasks will be outlined in section 2.2.<br> Each team will be responsible for there own task.<br> Due to Covid-19 meetings will be held on a zoom call on Thursdays at 1:00 pm.<br> We will also be using Github to track the progress of our testing.
+Each task will be handled by teams made up of three, these tasks will be outlined in section 2.2.<br> Each team will be responsible for their own task.<br> Due to Covid-19 meetings will be held on a zoom call on Thursdays at 1:00 pm.<br> We will also be using Github to track the progress of our testing.
 Each member will be added as a contributor. <br> We have agreed to a service-level agreement to deliver this test plan to Game Development International Ltd by the 14th of May 2020.

 ## 2.2 Tasks
 ###  Tasks include